 Pyrrhuloxia

-The male Pyrrhuloxia’s head, crest, breast, and tail are highlighted in red.
+The male Pyrrhuloxia features a red head, crest, breast, and tail.
 In the sweltering deserts of the Southwest, they live.
 During the breeding season, they actively defend their territory; nevertheless, they are often spotted in flocks of up to 1000 birds throughout the winter.
 While they are spotted in sunflower seed feeders, Pyrrhuloxia prefers to scatter the seeds on the ground.
 They consume both seeds and insects.

-As implied by their name, woodpeckers have redheads.
+True to their name, the Red-headed Woodpecker has a distinctive red head.
 Their wings are black and white, and they have white bodies.
 They may spend the entire year in eastern states, where they reproduce, but they migrate to the far northwest of their range to spend the winter.

 They may be found in open woodlots and dead timber in the marshes and pine savannas where they are reported to live.
 Seeds and insects are kept in crevices in wood, beneath the bark, and under roof tiles.
 They aggressively defend their territory, including poking holes in or stealing eggs from other species nests.
 Fruit and suet feeders may draw Red-headed Woodpeckers to your yard.